waymondo/turboboost/README.md

-## Turbolinks to your Rails form submissions
+## Turbolinks for your Rails forms

 ### Design Pattern